redhat-openshift-ecosystem/operator-pipelines/docs/developer-guide.md

 ### Tips

-- If adding a new script - don't forget to add the entrypoint to setup.py
+- If adding a new script in the pipeline image - don't forget to add the entrypoint to setup.py

 ### Run Unit Tests, Code Style Checkers, etc.